 Note: standard errors for differences for each baseline variable are clustered at the treatment assignment (village) level.
 Individual balance tests include commune fixed effects to account for randomization stratified at commune level.
-The p-value for the asymptotic test that observations are jointly orthogonal across groups is estimated using OLS, with treatment assignment as the dependent variable, all baseline covariates as independent variables, commune fixed effects, and standard errors clustered at the treatment assignment level.
+The p-value for the asymtotic test that observations are jointly orthogonal across groups is estimated using OLS, with treatment assignment as the dependent variable, all baseline covariates as independent variables, commune fixed effects, and standard errors clustered at the treatment assignment level.
 The p-value for the empirical CDF test is estimated using 1000 placebo draws that re-assign treatment at the village level, within commune strata, and computing the share of placebo F-statistics larger than the actual test statistic (Hansen and Bowers, 2008).

-placebo treatment status on the set of baseline covariates to generate an empirical CDF of F-statistics.
-We fail to reject the null of joint orthogonality using this approach.
-There is some disagreement in the literature about how to account for balance, or imbalance, in a randomized trial (Imai et al., 2008; Bruhn and McKenzie, 2009; Mutz et al., 2019; Snyder and Zhuo, 2020).
+the literature about how to account for balance, or imbalance, in a randomized trial (Imai et al., 2008; Bruhn and McKenzie, 2009; Mutz et al., 2019; Snyder and Zhuo, 2020).
 In our preferred specifications below, we control only for commune, the level at which cluster randomization was stratified.
-However, we also present results which control for all baseline covariates shown in Table 1, which rarely leads to any change in the statistical significance of our results.
+However, we also present results which control for all baseline covariates shown in Table 1, which rarely leads to any change in the sign, magnitude, or statistical significance of our results.